sirkon/apriori/README.md

 ### How cache generator works

 Cache generator recieves a list of modules to store in cache.
-The list should looks like
+The list should look like

 ```
 github.com/sirkon/message@v1.5.1